billscofield/HuaWei/linux/softwarePackageManagement/centos/centos.md

 No packages in any requested group available to install or update
 ```

+### yum groups mark install

+The "yum groups mark install" command is used **to mark a package group for
+installation**.
+In Yum, a package group is a collection of related packages that
+can be installed together as a single unit.
+The "yum groups" command is used to
+manage package groups in Yum.

+The "mark" sub-command is used to mark a package group for installation.
+This
+means that Yum will include the package group in the list of packages to be
+installed or updated during the next Yum transaction.

+For example, the command "yum groups mark install 'Development Tools'" would
+mark the "Development Tools" package group for installation.
+This package group
+includes a collection of development tools that are commonly used for software
+development on Linux.

+---

 Resolution

     The yum has changed in Red Hat Enterprise Linux 7.
 The package group